 Figure 4.5.2.2.2-1: NF service consumer subscribes to notifications

 The NF service consumer shall invoke the Nnwdaf_MLModelProvision_Subscribe service operation to subscribe to event notification(s).
-The NF service consumer shall send an HTTP POST request with "{apiRoot}/nnwdaf-mlmodelprovision/v1/subscriptions" as Resource URI representing the "NWDAF ML Model Provision Subscriptions", as shown in figure 4.5.2.2.2-1, step 1, to create a subscription for an "Individual NWDAF ML Model Provision Subscription" according to the information in message body.
+The NF service consumer shall send an HTTP POST request with "{apiRoot}/nnwdaf-mlmodelprovision/<apiVersion>/subscriptions" as Resource URI representing the "NWDAF ML Model Provision Subscriptions", as shown in figure 4.5.2.2.2-1, step 1, to create a subscription for an "Individual NWDAF ML Model Provision Subscription" according to the information in message body.

 The NwdafMLModelProvSubsc data structure provided in the request body shall include: